jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 The `value` property of the `text-field `uses an expression that calls the function.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-format-number.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-format-number.jigx).
 :::
 ::::